by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Eligible employees can use PFL leave for the following reasons:

-• Providing care for a child/stepchild (and anyone for whom you have legal custody), spouse, parent, stepparent, parent-in-law, grandparent, grandchild, (sibling, effective Jan.
+- Providing care for a child/stepchild (and anyone under legal custody of the employee), spouse, parent, stepparent, parent-in-law, grandparent, grandchild, (sibling, effective Jan.
 1, 2023) or domestic partner with a serious health condition

 New York PFL Notices and Recordkeeping